newrelic/infrastructure-agent-ansible/README.md

 * Update the [CHANGELOG.md](CHANGELOG.md)
 * Create a new Github release.
-* Publish it in Ansible Galaxy[3], if you don't have access to it, ask one of the owners.
+* Make sure the version is imported into [Ansible Galaxy][3], if there is any issue, ask one of the project owners.

 Copyright (c) 2018 New Relic, Inc. All rights reserved.